 Today, I’m going over the basic steps to crocheting a basket so that you can easily customize your own project based on what size and look you are going for.
 Although my example basket is circular, most of this information will be just as helpful for making baskets in other shapes as well.
 The possibilities are literally endless.
 In fact, once you make one basket you may very well start to see new opportunities to crochet more and use them all around your house!

-If you want, you can go ahead and download my free pattern template for customizing your own basket patterns!
+If you want, you can go ahead and get the free download for this pattern (which is actually a template for making any size basket you want) and customize your own basket patterns!